cobobc/cob_MilestonePJ_4/README.md

     *   The user clicks the **sign in** button and they are directed back to the home page where they start to explore.
     *   There is medium size text under the page header asking the user if they are new to the site and provides a link to the register page in case the user has mistakenly navigated to the log in page.

-*   Profile Page

-    *   A header with short descriptive text informing the user about the options available on the page.
-    *   For desktop and tablet, there are two cards on the same row with an image and a button each so the user can either go the recipes page or add recipes page.
-On mobile the cards will sit on top of each other in the same column.

 *   My Profile Page

     *   This page provides a welcome message and instruction on how to use the profile page.
     *   The users order history is contained within a collapsable bootstrap accordian feature.
 When the user user slect the accordian their order history displays in table form - order number, date, items, and order total.
-    *   Below the order history is the users main deails in a form - name and email.
+    *   Below the order history is the users main details in a form - name and email.
 The user can update this information as they want and selcting the **update information** button will update and save the new information.

 *   Beat Management Pages